gonzofish/angular-librarian/README.md

 ## <a id="contribute"></a>Contributing

-If you'd like to contribute to `angular-librarian`, please see the [contributing guide](.github/CONTRIBUTING.md)!
+If you'd like to contribute to Angular Librarian, please see the [contributing guide](.github/CONTRIBUTING.md)!